ML-KULeuven/ml-project-2023-2024/ssh.md

 In **Windows** a proxy can be setup through PuTTY as follows:

-- Session → Host Name (or IP address) = aalst.cs.kotnet.kuleuven.be
+- Session → Host Name (or IP address) = aalst.student.cs.kuleuven.be
 - Session → Port = 22
 - Connection → Data → Auto-login username = r0123456
 - Connection → Proxy → Proxy type = local